 California Grill is the most expensive restaurant on property besides Victoria & Albert’s.
 If you get an appetizer, entree, and dessert, the price can easily exceed $70 per person.
 In fact, our most recent meal there, without alcoholic beverages, was roughly $75/person.
 By contrast, our meal at Victoria & Albert’s was roughly $135/person.
 Yes, this is approximately a $60 difference, but California Grill does not even come close to comparing to Victoria & Albert’s–and I’m not one of the people who thinks California Grill is incredibly overrated.
 This substantial disparity between Victoria & Albert’s and California Grill makes it difficult for me to recommend Cali Grill.
 (If you’re looking for table service top “value” picks, check out: The Wave at Disney’s Contemporary Resort, Kona Cafe at the Poly, and Beaches & Cream at the (Yacht &) Beach Club Resort.)
 I do love the restaurant: its views and cuisine are great, even if the ambiance created by other diners is a little laid back for a restaurant of its price.
 However, I would much rather have one meal at Victoria & Albert’s than two at Cali Grill.

 Are you a fan of California Grill?
 If so, is it for the food, for the ambiance and view, or for both?
+Are you excited to dine at the “new look” California Grill?
+Have your ADR for 2013 or 2014 yet?
 Share your thoughts in the comments!